brunogamacatao/arcade-game/README.md

 ## Running the Game

+This game is fully implemented in client-side JavaScript, so you don't need to perform any complex setup.
+In order to run it, you'll need to:

+* Clone this repository (`git clone https://github.com/brunogamacatao/arcade-game`) or [download](https://github.com/brunogamacatao/arcade-game/archive/master.zip) and unzip its zip;
-In order to run the game, the user just needs to open the index.html on a modern browser (with HTML5 support, eg. Chrome).
+* Double click on the index.html file (or open it on any modern browser with HTML5 support).